-This beef bulgogi is easy to prepare, highly adaptable and full of delicious flavor.
-Plus, even better, it’s perfect for meal prep (in more ways than one!)
+This beef bulgogi is easy to prepare, highly adaptable in how you serve it and full of delicious flavor.
+Plus, even better, it's perfect for meal prep (in more ways than one!)

 Like many people, I imagine, the range of foods I had growing up was a little limited.
 I grew up in Scotland where we only really had Chinese and Indian subcontinent immigrants, and a few from around Europe.
 The restaurant scene then wasn't that great (not that we went out all that much anyway).

 I was lucky in that I traveled with my parents quite a bit, which helped broaden my tastes, but that was mainly Europe and Canada.
 As a result, I didn’t really get to know more Asian cuisines until I was quite a bit older.